Sidebar

 Many of the types of works commonly produced by faculty would clearly fall outside the definition of a "scholarly article" - including teaching materials, books, edited volumes, commissioned articles or reports, fiction, poetry, musical compositions, computer code, popular writings, or many other copyrighted works.
 Regardless of the applicability of the policy, creators are welcome to deposit any such works in the Digital Conservancy, the University's open access repository.

 Under the policy, authors retain full copyright ownership as specified under existing Regents and Administrative policies.
-However, the University will now have a limited, nonexclusive license to preserve and provide access to the research produced here.
+However, by operation of the policy, the University has a limited, nonexclusive license to preserve and provide access to the published research produced here.

 As the owner, authors can exercise the copyright in any way they like, including sharing rights with a publisher via a separate nonexclusive license.
 Authors who wish to negate the University's license, or who choose to publish in an outlet that requires an exclusive license, or who wish to transfer full exclusive ownership to other parties, will need to request an (automatically granted) waiver.